MuhammadBun/electric-motor-pm-temp-forecast/README.md

 https://www.kaggle.com/datasets/wkirgsn/electric-motor-temperature

-The dataset contains synchronized time-series measurements collected from a Permanent Magnet Synchronous Motor (PMSM) under varying operating conditions.
+The dataset contains synchronized multivariate time-series measurements collected from a **Permanent Magnet Synchronous Motor (PMSM)** operating under diverse load, speed, and thermal conditions.

 ### How to Use the Dataset